-The vast majority of community banks are FHLB members and are active advance users or look to them as an alternative source of liquidity.
+The vast majority of community banks are FHLB members and are active advance users or look to advances as an alternative source of liquidity.
 Throughout the financial crisis, the FHLBs continued to provide advances to their members without disruption, while other segments of the capital markets ceased to function.
 Community banks depend on their FHLBs for liquidity, asset/liability management, and match funding for longer term loans.
 ICBA will work to ensure that as the administration and Congress consider changes to the housing finance system, the FHLBs remain a healthy, stable, reliable source of funding, liquidity and other products to serve the needs of all member-owners and help them provide lendable funds for the local communities they serve.

 The FHLB system is owned and governed by its members and any move towards consolidation should develop from the grass roots level, based on what members perceive to be the best operational and/or geographic structure for their district FHLB to meet their needs.
 The regional structure of the FHLB system must be maintained as it best addresses the diverse needs of community bank members.
 The cooperative nature of the system also must be maintained with membership having a strong voice in governance.
 ICBA recognizes the need for both large and small institution membership and the benefits both bring to, and derive from, the system.